StanfordVL/iGibson/docs/quickstart.md

 ```bash
 python -m igibson.examples.demo.env_example
 ```
-You should see something like this:
+You should see something like this.
+If you are on Mac OS X, you will only see the two small windows.
 ![quickstart.png](images/quickstart.png)

 The main window shows PyBullet visualization.
 The robot (TurtleBot) is moving around with random actions in a realistic house (called "Rs", the one you just downloaded!).